CazaBobos/MERN-App/README.md

-# MERN-App
+# MongoExpress - API
-Fullstack MERN ToDo List Applications built with the MERN stack.\
+ToDo List API built with the ExpressJs and MongoDB as Database. \
-Currently, it only has the backend (wich is fully functional), while the frontend is in development.
+Works as a fully functional backend (wich is fully functional).

-### Backend Models
+### Models
 It uses only one simple model named Task.
 For any action (except GET), a request body must be sent wich will be converted to and from this Task model, and has the following structure:
 ```
 {